 You need to submit your application together with a briefing paper presenting the project to the French Consulate in your country, or to the nearest Préfecture if you are already in France at the time of application.

 This category comprises two groups: the “salaried” temporary residence permit is for foreign employees coming to France on an employment contract lasting one year or longer.
 The “temporary worker” residence permit is for those whose contract lasts less than a year.

 In both cases, the prospective French employer is responsible for carrying out the formalities.
 They have to contact the French authorities and prove that they have tried and failed to recruit a French candidate for the job.
 Moreover, they have to show that working conditions, salaries, company accommodation, etc. are equal to those of local employees.

 Every administrative region in France has its own liste de 30 métiers, i.e. 30 occupations which are open to foreign (third-country) nationals, provided they have the relevant qualifications and experience to carry out the job in question.
-For instance, in the Île-de-France around Paris, this list includes architectural draftsmen, or specialists for audits and financial controlling.
-In Rhône-Alpes, though, you might also succeed as a construction supervisor or IT specialist.
+For instance, in the Île-de-France around Paris, this list includes real estate agents and computer software engineers.

 The “Employee on Assignment” Work Permit

 The “employee on assignment” permit is the traditional work permit for expats, targeting managers, well-paid professionals, and skilled workers or employees.